ZupIT/beagle-docs/content/en/resources/customization/beagle-for-ios/beagle-view.md

 ### 2. Create a BeagleView

-Below are two examples of how to instantiate a `BeagleView`, one starting with a **declarative** Beagle component and the other in **remote** mode with a server-driven component.
+See below two examples on how to instantiate a `BeagleView`, one starting with a **declarative** Beagle component and the other in a **remote** mode with a server-driven component.

 * 1-> `BeagleView` declarative with Beagle text, using `AutoLayout` with the **setupDeclarative** method.
 * 2-> `BeagleView` remote by passing a URL, using `AutoLayout` with the **setupRemote** method.